Werason/hello-world/README.md

 # hello-world
 just to see how it works

-now i'm trying to use github or maybe gitlab :P for my code
+now i'm trying to use github or maybe gitlab :P for store my code